LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

        $ grep -m 1 svm /proc/cpuinfo

 Newer processors support APICv which allow direct hardware calls to go straight to the motherboard's APIC.
-This can provide up to a 10% increase in performance for the processer and storage.
+This can provide up to a 10% increase in performance for the processor and storage.
 [18] Verify if this is supported on the processor before trying to enable it in the relevant kernel driver.
 [19]

 .. code-block:: sh